Kawai Kanjirō: Legacy

 Kawai taught Claude Laloux in the nineteen fifties and mentored a number of Japanese ceramic artists throughout his life.

 His house (restored in 1973) in Gojōzaka, Kyoto, is now a museum run by his relatives.
 Besides a display of his ceramics, some of his sculpture and woodcarvings are included in the collection.
 His house incorporates both Japanese and Western living styles, so one can see both tansu and tatami and also some Western furnishings.
 His studio and noborigama kiln are to the rear of the museum.
 The firing lasted 48 hours and consumed over 2,000 bundles of firewood.
 The interior temperature reached 1,350 Celsius.

+From March 10 to May 10, 2026, the Japan Society exhibited Kawai Kanjirō: House to House, the first U.S. retrospective of his work which included ceramics, as well as wood sculptures and furniture.

 Quotes

 He was also a poet and, like his pottery, his writing is strong and unconventional.
 In 1953, a book entitled We Do Not Work Alone was published.

 "The pledge of fire: To return to all things purified."

 "Everything that is, is not.
 Everything is, yet at the same time, nothing is.
 I myself am the emptiest of all."

 "When you become so absorbed in your work that beauty flows naturally then your work truly becomes a work of art."